jeffschoonover416/jeffschoonover.dev-source/posts/2020/09/displaying-posts-by-date-async.md

 ---
-title: Display a list of your posts sorted by date with Angular and Scully
+title: How to display a list of your posts sorted by date with Angular and Scully
 description: How to use *ngFor and the async pipe in combination with Scully's route service to display a list of markdown blog posts by date.
 published: true
 author: Jeff Schoonover